TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.1.md

 ---

-And he called the twelve together, and gave them power and authority over all demons, and to cure diseases.
+He called the twelve together, and gave them power and authority over all demons, and to cure diseases.